isikom/woocommerce-sample/readme.txt

 = Free shipping doesn't work =

-The "free shipping" option on Sample back end panel need that "free shipping" methods is enabled on your WooCommerce installation.
+The "free shipping" option on Sample back end panel need that "free shipping" methods is enabled for your on your WooCommerce installation.
-You could enable it on WooCommerce Settings -> Shipping -> Free Shipping (as you can see on screenshot tab)
+You could enable it on WooCommerce -> Settings -> Shipping -> Shipping Zone -> Free Shipping.
+Make it enabled and set it available for coupon.
+(as you can see on screenshot tab)

 == Screenshots ==

 1. Front end - "Add Sample" button
 2. Back end - Sample setting on product page
 3. remember to enable WooCommerce Free Shipping to use it on WooCommerce Sample Plugins
+4. remember to set Free Shipping available for coupon

 == Changelog ==

+= 0.8.0 - 05/08/2016 =
+* added support for WooCommerce Chained Products plugin
+* update hooks and functions used by WooCommerce
+* update .pot file
+* fix CSS for admin panel

 = 0.7.12 - 12/06/2014 =
 * added button CSS filter to add custom style